SlawekNowy/vsif2vcd/README.md

 - [ ] SteamPipe update brought necessary files packed.
 Unpack those via HLLib.
 - [ ] We do not wanna dirty the game directory.
 Make temporary directory, where we do all work.
 - [ ] Due to gameinfo.txt mounting order, and way those files are mounted, scenes.image file contains compound data for all directories mounted.
 This is problematic beacuse only top mod directory has maps.
 Most of those games have Half-Life 2 scenes.
 Episode Two has additionally Episode One scenes.
 We need to resolve this.

+# Source for reference
+Reference source is at src/old/Vsif2vcd.c